 We’ve all been there, you spend money on creating highly targeted PPC campaigns, test what works with the keywords you target, split test your advert copy and measure the results based on enquiries you get.
 But one thing is often neglected in this process and that’s creating a dedicated landing page.
-Whether you want to drive traffic from Google AdWords or from social media, creating a dedicated landing page should be part of your strategy for digital success.
+Whether you want to drive traffic from Google Ads or from social media, creating a dedicated landing page should be part of your strategy for digital success.

 Collectively we spent around £8 billion on digital advertising in 2015 but how much of this could have been better targeted with the use of dedicated landing pages.
 In this article we look at when you should be using a dedicated landing page to help generate more enquiries.

 When you should use a landing page